Westchester Academy for International Studies: Westchester Academy for International Studies (1999–Present)

 After this duration Spring Branch ISD made plans for the campus that resulted in a massive amount of construction and improvement on the pre-existing campus.
 In 1999 it reopened its doors as "Westchester Academy for International Studies".
 The school would eventually cap at one thousand students spanning across grades 6–12th.
 During the 2004–05 school year, the campus was shared with Stratford, due to renovations occurring on Stratford's campus.
 It is notable for being the only high school in Spring Branch ISD to offer the International Baccalaureate Diploma program at grades 11 and 12, an authorized Middle Years IB Program for grades 6–10, and has been recently authorized for the IB Career-related Programme.
 In 2014, Westchester was ranked in the top twenty-five high schools in Houston.

 In Summer 2016, Jennifer Collier stepped down as Director to take the vacant Spring Woods principal position.
 Kathy Menotti was named Interim Director, with Kristin Nash accepting the position as assistant director of the middle school.
 On October 3, 2016, Kathy Menotti stepped down as interim director, and was replaced by Dr. Pamela Butler, who was the school's first director.Dr.
 Valerie Muniz (Now Hernandez) was chosen as the new permanent director of WAIS in May 2017.
 Kathy Menotti retired from her original position of assistant director of the Middle School in early 2017.
 Her replacement was chosen as Pamela Redd from Meadow Wood Elementary.
 Currently, the middle school director is Alison Butler, the high school director is Jesse Tachiquin, the IB Career Related Programme Coordinator is Sara Sebesta Camano, and the IB Diploma Programme Coordinator is Jacquelyn Phillips.

+In Summer 2026, Valerie Hernandez stepped down as director and was replaced by Bruce Hill.